 The MouseJack and KeyJack eavesdropping/injection attack for numerous devices will no doubt persist for a long time.
 These vulnerabilities allow your unencrypted wireless mouse connection to be used as a keyboard by attackers to inject unwanted keystrokes, possibly taking over your PC.
 Force pairing allows unauthorized input to your PC.

 Since May 2017, the Linux

-Ubuntu ≥ 17.10 and Fedora (among others) will give you a prompt to update your receiver firmware, which is a seamless quick process.
+Ubuntu ≥ 17.10 (and Ubuntu 18.04) and Fedora (among others) will give you a prompt to update your receiver firmware, which is a seamless quick process.

 Check firmware version and pair devices to the Logitech Unifying receiver with